 - NHS or HPC professional courses: Original Disclosure & Barring Service (DBS) certificate

-Tier 4 Student Visa: In order to organise your Biometric Residence Permit (BRP) once you're in the UK you will need your passport including your entry clearance sticker plus the letter you received from the Home Office with your visa (view a sample).
-Please ignore the date noted in the letter for when you BRP will be ready for collection and follow the dates below.
+- Tier 4 student Visa: In order to organise your Biometric Residence Permit (BRP) once you're in the UK you will need your passport including your entry clearance sticker plus the letter you recieved from the Home Office with your visa (view a sample).

-You will typically enrol on your course and collect your BU student ID card during Week One, as part of your course induction.
-Your registration email will include any additional requirements linked to your offer, so please check that.
+Your registration email will include any additional requirements linked to your offer, so please check that for this information.

 Travelling from overseas?
-Please carry original certificates in your hand luggage so you can keep them safe - it is also a good idea to keep a spare copy in your larger luggage.
+Please carry original certificates of these documents in your hand luggage so you can keep them safe - it is also a good idea to keep a spare copy in your larger luggage.